 Author and Storyteller Nina M. Kelly to be Featured on CUTV News Radio

-NEW ORLEANS, LOUISIANA, UNITED STATES, November 12, 2019 /EINPresswire.com/ -- The great Joseph Campbell said, “Follow your bliss and the universe will open doors for you where there were only walls.”
-But how many of us are actually engaging in our true life purpose, listening to what’s in our heart to our hearts, standing true to what we believe in, sticking to our convictions despite difficult circumstances.
+NEW ORLEANS, LOUISIANA, UNITED STATES, November 13, 2019 /EINPresswire.com/ -- The great Joseph Campbell said, “Follow your bliss and the universe will open doors for you where there were only walls.”
+But how many of us are actually engaging in our true life purpose, listening to what’s in our heart of hearts, standing true to what we believe in, sticking to our convictions despite difficult circumstances.
 Are we living a fulfilling life allowing us to define our personal power?
-Are we really Living authentically even if means standing along?
+Are we really living authentically even if means standing alone?
 Because if we are then happiness is peaking just around the corner.

 Nina M. Kelly is an exceptional mythologist, key note speaker, humanitarian, author of several books including, “Grace Has A Silent Voice” and contributing author to “Saving Wednesday’s Child,” and Amazon Best Sellers, “Success Mastery,” and “Success Breakthrough”, with Jack Canfield and “The Big Question” with Larry King.
 Nina is also executive producer of the Emmy award winning “A New Leash on Life: The K9’s for Warriors.”